Skip to content

 Evals

 Evals are a core mechanism for validating Serenity's output quality.
 They help track accuracy, identify weak spots, and ensure performance stays consistent across product updates.
+See Evals for more details.

 You can use Evals to: